Antony-M1/erp-workflow/docs/gst.md

 ### SGST Vs CGST Vs IGST

 The GST to be levied by the Centre on intra state supply of goods and / or services is `Central GST (CGST)` and that by the States is `State GST (SGST)`.
 On supply of goods and services outside the state, `Integrated GST (IGST)` will be collected by Centre.
 IGST also applies on `imports` as well.

+---
+### GST rates in India

+GST rates in India for various goods and services are divided into four slabs:
+* 5% GST
+* 12% GST
+* 18% GST
+* 28% GST
+Since the inception of the Goods and Services Tax, the GST Council has revised the GST rates for various products several times (GST).